What to expect - children

 Referral

-WEHIP receives a referral from a GP, ENT Consultant or other
+WEHIP can receive a referral from a GP, ENT Consultant or

-implant children who were born deaf at around their first birthday,
+We aim to implant children who were born deaf at around their

-when they are still at an age when learning language comes
+first birthday, when they are still at an age when learning

-have had meningitis, which can cause bony growth in the
+of meningitis, which can cause bony growth in the cochlea, then

 Initial clinic visit - St Michael's